 Further details about entry criteria are contained in the supporting documentation.

-The 1-day fieldtrips can be attended either in-person or online.
-The 3-day fieldtrip in October is compulsory, and in-person participation is required.
-All transport, food and accommodation costs for the 3-day fieldtrip are included in the course fees.
+The one-day field trips can be attended either in-person or online.
+The three-day field trip is compulsory, and in-person participation is required.
+All transport, food and accommodation costs for the three-day field trip are included in the course fees.

-Fruition offers a Fruition Scholarship, which can fully cover yourt course fees.
-For more information, or to apply, please visit the Fruition Scholarships Page.
+Fruition offers a Fruition Scholarship, which can fully cover your course fees.
+For more information or to apply, please visit our Fruition Scholarships here.